top-on/offline-docs/README.md

 Usage: offline-docs [OPTIONS] COMMAND [ARGS]...

+  Quick access to Python library docs, cached for offline availability.

 Options:
   --help  Show this message and exit.

 Commands:
-  clean   Remove all downloaded docs from disc. python  Download and show docs for the running version of Python.
+  clean   Remove all downloaded docs from local cache. python  Open docs for the current Python version in browser.
 ```